Finnish-Swedish ice class: Definition and requirements

 Ships of the highest Finnish-Swedish ice class, 1A Super, are designed to operate in difficult ice conditions mainly without icebreaker assistance while ships of lower ice classes 1A, 1B and 1C are assumed to rely on icebreaker assistance.
 However, even ships of the highest ice class are assumed to require icebreaker assistance from time to time.
 In addition there are ice class 2 for self-propelled steel-hulled ships with no ice strengthening that are capable of operating independently in very light ice conditions and ice class 3 for vessels that do not belong to any other class such as unpropelled barges and ships built of wood.
 The Finnish-Swedish ice classes are usually spelled with Roman numerals, e.g. IA, in official context and legislation.

 Ships must fulfill certain design requirements in order to obtain the ice class from the Finnish and Swedish authorities.
 The design requirement for ice class 1A Super is a minimum speed of 5 knots in a broken brash ice channel with a thickness of 1.0 m in the middle and a consolidated (refrozen) ice layer of 0.1 m.
 Ice classes 1A, 1B and 1C have lower design requirements corresponding to non-consolidated ice channels with a thickness of 1.0, 0.8 and 0.6 m in the middle, respectively.
 While the ice class rules provide equations to calculate the minimum engine power based on the ship's main dimensions and hull shape, more exact calculations or ice model tests resulting in lower minimum engine power can also be approved, but in such case the ice class can be revoked if the experience of the ship's performance in practice motivates this.

 In addition, the strength of the ship's hull, propulsion system and steering gear must be adequate to allow safe operation in the presence of ice, and the rules provide tables and formulas to determine minimum scantlings and other design criteria for each ice class.
 The thickness of ice used as the basis of these calculations is sometimes mistaken for the minimum icebreaking capability requirement for the ice-classed vessel.

 1A Super+

-Since even ships of ice class 1A Super are assumed to rely on icebreaker assistance from time to time, a research was conducted recently about introducing a new ice class exceeding all existing ice classes, 1A Super+, for ships capable of independent operation in all ice conditions and therefore reducing the need of icebreaker assistance in some ports.
+Since even ships of ice class 1A Super are assumed to rely on icebreaker assistance from time to time, a research was conducted about introducing a new ice class exceeding all existing ice classes, 1A Super+, for ships capable of independent operation in all ice conditions and therefore reducing the need of icebreaker assistance in some ports.
 These ships could also be granted "icebreaker status" and their higher operating costs could be partially covered by government subsidies from the same funds that are used to cover the cost of icebreaker assistance.
 As of 2013 the new ice class has not been implemented in the Finnish-Swedish ice class rules.